Brown Mantis Shrimp, Parasquilla similis

 Brown Mantis Shrimp, Parasquilla similis.
 Shrimp regurgitated by a 30 cm Goldspotted Sand Bass, Paralabrax auroguttatus, caught from coastal waters off Loreto, Baja California Sur, May 2024.
 Length: 10.4 cm (4.0 inches).

 Morphology: The carapace of the Brown Mantis Shrimp covers the rear of the head, and the first four thoracic segments.
 Each thoracic and abdominal segment has small, regularly spaced, whitish blotches.
 The claws, including the spearing claw, bear teeth.
 Their compound eyes are located on stalks, with each eye capable of independent movement.
-Adult Brown Mantis Shrimps range in length from 10.4 cm (4.0 inches) to 21 cm (8.0 inches).
+Adult Brown Mantis Shrimp range in length from 10.4 cm (4.0 inches) to 21 cm (8.0 inches).

 Diet: Brown Mantis Shrimp are ambush predators, feeding on small fish and other small soft-bodied invertebrates.